nunzayin/util/README.md

 This is a script macro (i.e. without any arguments) that switches your output audio devices.\
-E.x. you have HDMI audio output and headphones.
+E.g. you have HDMI audio output and headphones.
 Currently the headphones are used as a default output.
-When you run this script, now it sets HDMI audio as a default output.
+When you run this script,it will set HDMI audio as a default output.

 ### Dependencies